Top 4 cloud computing security challenges

 The level of service and the cloud provider you choose will affect what responsibility you have to meet compliance regulations and how much your service provider will manage compliance for you.
 Clarifying these roles and ensuring there are no gaps in your compliance strategy and processes is critical for making sure you meet all regulations.

-While there are challenges to creating a secure cloud environment, there are a few ways you can overcome the most common obstacles.
+While there are challenges to creating a secure cloud environment, you can overcome the most common obstacles.
 Use these tips to tighten your cloud security and mitigate risks.

 Automate security notifications and alerts